oaimli/KGEnhancedPapers/README.md

 # KnowledgeDrivenPapers
-Must-read papers for knowledge driven models or methods in recent years
+Must-read papers for knowledge-driven applications in recent years